Stefan Marinković: Return to Switzerland

 In the winter-break of the 2016–17 season, Marinković weighted the offers and decided to return to Switzerland after 6 years playing abroad, and signed with SC Kriens playing in the Swiss Promotion League.

 Ahead of the 2019/20 season, Marinković joined FC Rotkreuz after having spent six months with FC Kickers Luzern.

 International career

-Stefan Marinković has Dual citizenship and holds both Swiss and Serbian passports, and he is still eligible to represent either team internationally.
+Stefan Marinković has Dual citizenship and holds both Swiss and Serbian passports, and was eligible to represent either team internationally.
 He received his first call-ups for the Switzerland national under-16 team in a friendly match against Germany U-16 which ended in a 4–2 loss for the Swiss.
-Stefan Marinković has since received a total of three call-ups by Serbian youth coach Milovan Đorić for friendly matches, but sat on the bench for the duration of the fixtures and has yet to make his debut for Serbia.
+Stefan Marinković has since received a total of three call-ups by Serbian youth coach Milovan Đorić for friendly matches, but sat on the bench for the duration of the fixtures having never been fully capped by the Serbia national team.